dmartincc/dmartincc.github.io/_posts/2018-09-10-how-to-setup-a-product-growth-process-for-your-startup.md

 ### Test

 Here comes the interesting part.
-After we launched a digital product, as Andrew Chen says, [“**Startups are cheaper to build, but more expensive to grow”](http://andrewchen.co/startups-are-cheaper-to-build-more-expensive-to-grow/)**, you cannot leave your product alone in the middle of the ocean of internet.
+After we launched a digital product, as Andrew Chen says, [“Startups are cheaper to build, but more expensive to grow”](http://andrewchen.co/startups-are-cheaper-to-build-more-expensive-to-grow/), you cannot leave your product alone in the middle of the ocean of internet.
 If you do that, you are lost.

 Therefore, you need to establish a clear set of experiments to acquire users.
 Our main focus was on macro optimisations, such as these ones: